James M. MortonPartnerP 803. 366.3388

 - South Carolina Supreme Court Commission on Lawyer Conduct, 2007 – present

 - American Civil Liberties Union of SC Board Member, 2013 – present

 - USC School of Law Mentor

-- York County Free Medical Clinic Advisory Board
+- York County Free Medical Clinic Board

 - York County Public Defenders Board Member (past)

 - Rock Hill Area Council of the Chamber of Commerce (past)

 - Palmetto YMCA Board Member (past)